theodi/synthetic-data-tutorial/README.md

 **Wait, what is this "synthetic data" you speak of?**

-It's data's that is created by an automated process which contains many of the statistical patterns of an original dataset.
+It's data that is created by an automated process which contains many of the statistical patterns of an original dataset.
 If you do this well enough, you can release the synthetic data knowing that you've kept a lot of the useful information in the dataset while removing most, if not all, of the personal information.

 **Who is this tutorial for?**